 Ease of Installation Comparison

-How easy each product is to put in will depend on multiple factors from your car type to the amount of space you have.
+How easy each product is to put in will depend on multiple factors from your car type to the amount of space you have and the RCA cables or speaker wire you’re using..
 But, both companies do a great job of designing each product to be compact in size and shape to fit in tight spaces without too much difficulty.
 Another thing that we appreciated when testing their amplifiers and other products was how easy each one was to wire.
 With some companies, the inputs may be located in inconvenient locations.
 Both brands do a solid job of making sure everything is situated intuitively.

 Best for Installation: Tie